 In most California Indian communities, it was not customary to wear much clothing.
 Women often wore skirts made of animal skins or plant fibers woven together.
 Men generally went about completely naked, except when they dressed up for ceremonial dances or other special occasions.
 Indians had to adjust to the idea of wearing clothing at the missions.

-When both men and women entered the missions, they were given a woolen shirt with long sleeves called a cotón, and a blanket.
-Women were also given a woolen petticoat and men received a breechclout to cover their groin area.
-Each year everyone would receive a new set of garments.
+When both men and women entered the missions, they were given a shirt with long sleeves called a cotón, and a blanket.
+Both were made of wool.
+Women were also given a woolen petticoat, and men received a breechclout to cover their groin area.
+Each year, everyone would receive a new set of garments.

-There were also more specialized workers who made soap, tanned leather, did weaving, or worked as blacksmiths year round.
+There were also more specialized workers who made soap, tanned leather, did weaving, or worked as blacksmiths year-round.
 Some of these jobs were performed by men, others by women.
-The jobs of cowboys, shepherds, cobblers, masons, carpenters, blacksmiths, tanners and farmhands were common male occupations, while women did things such as washing, sewing or grinding wheat.
-Many of these more skilled tasks would be taught by artisans from Mexico, or Indians from missions in Baja California, who immigrated north.

 Most work was done on a quota system.
-Each person would have a set amount of number of things to produce each day or week, like a certain number of adobe tiles to make or cloth to weave.
+Each person would have a set amount or a number of things to produce each day or week like a certain number of adobe tiles to make or cloth to weave.
 Once they met their quota, the workers were free to spend their time as they wished.

 Even children did work at the missions, though not the type of work adults performed.
-Usually children would be responsible for things such as keeping birds or small animals out of the gardens, or serving at Mass or other religious functions.
+Typical children’s jobs would be things like keeping birds or small animals out of the gardens or serving at Mass or other religious functions.